nimaafraz/Google-Scholar-Survey-Excluder/README.md

 3. Right Click on the Google Scholar page and press **Save As ...** to save the page as an HTML file named `papers.html`.

 ### Step 2: Run the Code
-1. Save the provided Python script in a file named, for example, `exclude_surveys.py`.
-2. Place the `papers.html` file in the same directory as the script.
+1. Place the `papers.html` file in the same directory as the script.
-3. Open a terminal or command prompt and navigate to the directory.
+2. Open a terminal or command prompt and navigate to the directory.
-4. Run the script using the following command:
+3. Run the script using the following command:
    ```bash
    python exclude_surveys.py
    ```